Li Hong (footballer)

-Li Hong (历鸿; born 16 January 1993) is a Chinese footballer currently playing as a left-back or centre-back for Shaanxi Chang'an Athletic.
+Li Hong (历鸿; born 16 January 1993) is a Chinese former footballer who played as a left-back or centre-back.

+On 10 September 2024, Chinese Football Association announced that Li was banned from football-related activities for five years, from 10 September 2024 to 9 September 2029, for involving in match-fixing.

 Club career

 Li Hong would play for the Changchun Yatai youth team before being promoted to their senior team and then loaned to third tier club Shaanxi Laochenggen in the 2013 China League Two season.
 On his return to Changchun he would be moved to their reserve squad until he transferred to second tier football club Zhejiang Yiteng on 26 February 2018.
 He would gradually establish himself as a regular within the team and aided his club to a twelfth place finish, however despite this the club were relegated after the club failed to apply for a League One license.